Happening Now

 Background

-On February 28, 2023, the Asheville City Council approved Opticos Design, Inc and Cascadia Partners as the consultants for the project that is expected to take approximately one year.
+On February 28, 2023, the Asheville City Council approved Opticos Design, Inc and Cascadia Partners as the consultants for the project that took approximately one year.

-The consultant team has extensive experience in missing middle housing assessments and community engagement.
-Project milestones will be reviewed by an Advisory Working Group composed of participants from a diverse range of community members.
+The consultant team had extensive experience in missing middle housing assessments and community engagement.
+Project milestones were reviewed by an Advisory Working Group composed of participants from a diverse range of community members.

 The City of Asheville has encouraged changes to support the regulatory environment for residential construction in recent years by updating the Unified Development Ordinance (UDO).
 The following text amendments encouraged residential infill development: